Christian Hebraist: 17th century

 Johannes Buxtorf (d.
-1629) marks a turning-point in the study of Jewish literature by Christians.
-He not only studied the Targum and the Talmud, but endeavored to understand Jewish history, and he was the first real bibliographer.
-Women showed an interest: Anna Maria van Schurman, the "star of the century", in the Dutch Republic; Dorothea Moore in England; Queen Christina of Sweden (d.
+1629) studied the Targum and the Talmud, and also endeavored to understand Jewish history.
+Women also showed interest in Hebraism: Anna Maria van Schurman, in the Dutch Republic; Dorothy Dury in England; Queen Christina of Sweden (d.
 1689); Maria Dorothea, consort of the Duke of Saxe-Weimar; Elizabeth, daughter of Frederick of the Palatinate; Maria Eleanora, wife of Charles Ludwig of the Palatinate; Antonia, daughter of Duke Eberhard of Württemberg.

 Through Buxtorf a serious attempt was made to understand the post-Biblical literature, and many of the most important works were translated into Latin.
 In this connection the following names may be mentioned: Johannes Cocceius (d.
 1667); Constantin L'Empereur (d.
 1648); John Lightfoot (d.
 1675); Johann Leusden (d.
 1699); and especially Surenhuis (1698), who gave a complete translation of the Mishnah; Jewish theology was studied by Carpzov (d.
 1699), Wagenseil (1705; whose letters show how he gathered information), and Johann Stephan Rittangel (1641); antiquities, by Samuel Bochart (d.
 1667), Hottinger (d.
 1667), Hyde (d.
 1700), Trigland (d.
 1705), Breithaupt (1707), and Johann Jakob Schudt (d.
 1722).
-It was a time in which the Christian theologian studied Hebrew and rabbinics before taking up his specific theological study.
 Hackspan (d.
 1659) wrote upon the value to the theologian of studying the works of the Rabbis.
 Their writings on the Bible were read by Schickard (1635), Humphrey Hody (d.
 1706), and Richard Simon (d.
 1712), while catalogues of Hebrew collections were published by Plantavitius (d.
 1651), Le Long (d.
 1721), and Montfaucon (d.
 1741).
-Hottinger gave this literature a place in his Bibliotheca Orientalis; Otho (1672) wrote a biographical lexicon of the Mishnah teachers; and Bartolocci's Bibliotheca Rabbinica (1675) was a worthy continuation of these bibliographical labors.
+Hottinger gave this literature a place in his Bibliotheca Orientalis; Otho (1672) wrote a biographical lexicon of the Mishnah teachers; and Bartolocci's Bibliotheca Rabbinica (1675) continued these bibliographical labors.